Email FacebookTwitterMenu burgerClose thin

 Share

-Creating a living trust in Georgia is a strategic way to manage and protect your assets while ensuring a smooth transfer to your beneficiaries without the need for probate.
-A living trust allows you to retain control over your property during your lifetime and specify how it should be distributed after your passing.
+Creating a living trust in Georgia is a strategic way to manage and protect your assets.
+It ensures a smooth transfer to your beneficiaries without the need for probate.
+A living trust allows you to retain control over your property during your lifetime and set the rules for distribution after you pass away.
 Georgia has specific legal requirements for trusts, making it essential to follow the correct procedures to ensure its validity.
-Understanding these steps can help you create a secure estate plan that aligns with your financial goals and provides peace of mind for your loved ones.
+Understanding these steps can help you create a secure estate plan.
+One that aligns with your financial goals and provides peace of mind for your loved ones.

-A financial advisor can help you create an estate plan for your family’s needs and goals.
+A financial advisor can help you create an estate plan that meets your family’s needs and goals.

 What Is a Living Trust?

 Living trusts are legal frameworks in which property and assets can be stored.
 They are established by a document.
 Each trust has a trustee who manages and distributes the property in the trust.
-When creating a trust, you can either name yourself as the trustee or pick someone else for the job.
-The living trust takes effect while you’re still alive and it continues after your death, unless you include a provision to terminate the trust on a specific date.
+When creating a trust, you can pick a trustee to manage it or do it yourself.
+The living trust takes effect while you’re still alive and it continues after your death.
+You also have the option to include a provision to terminate the trust on a specific date.
 Living trusts can be irrevocable or revocable and here is how they differ.

 Irrevocable living trusts